Legislative referral

 A legislative referral (or legislative referendum) is a referendum in which a legislature puts proposed legislation up for popular vote.
 This may either be voluntarily or, as is the case in many countries for a constitutional amendment, as a mandatory part of the procedure for passing a law.
 These referrals, depending on the location, can either amend a constitution or enact a change in statute.
 It is a form of direct democracy.
 In some places it is known as an authorities referendum, authorities plebiscite, government initiated referendum, or top-down referendum It may originate from the legislative branch, executive branch, or a combination of the two.

 An instrument of direct democracy, it is in contrast to citizens (or "bottom-up") initiative that is initiated from the public.
 With initiated statutes and amendments, voters both initiate and decide on the change of law.
 In a legislative referral, they only approve or reject laws which their legislature votes to place before them.

 United States

 Bond issues are a common type of legislatively referred ballot measure.
 In some states, such as Oregon, if the state legislature in both chambers vote to put a measure on the ballot, the governor is not allowed to veto their action.

 State statute

-23 American states have a provision for referring statutory measure to the public as a ballot measure.
+Twenty-three American states have a provision for referring statutory measures to the public as a ballot measure.